EngEmmanuel/PKModelCentral/README.md

 This is (will be) a Python library that can specify, solve and visualise the solution of a PK model.
 Specific requirements: ...

+Hello, it's Emmanuel.
+Can you see this change?